 Signs and symptoms

-In most cases, exposure for at least 10-20 years is required to cause the condition, although in a few cases it can develop after 5-10 years of exposure or, in rare cases, after only a few months of very heavy exposure.
+Silicosis usually develops after being exposed to silica for 10-20 years, although it can sometimes develop after 5-10 years of exposure.
+Occasionally, it can occur after only a few months of very heavy exposure.

 The main symptoms of silicosis are:

-The condition can ultimately be fatal if the lungs stop working properly (respiratory failure) or serious complications develop (see below), but this is rare in the UK.
+The condition can ultimately be fatal if the lungs stop working properly (respiratory failure) or serious complications develop, but this is rare in the UK.

-Silicosis can also increase your risk of other serious and potentially life-threatening conditions, including:
+Silicosis can also increase your risk of getting other serious and potentially life-threatening conditions, including: